webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - iterative and incremental agile framework doing short sprints and team collaboration with daily stand-ups.
   - emphasizes empiricism(**learn from doing not just guessing**) and lean thinking(**focus on value**), promoting continual improvement.
   - Scrum is an **all-or-nothing framework**, requiring the use of all its parts for optimal results.
-  - It introduces roles like the Scrum team(3-9 peeps), product owner(backlog owner), Scrum master(implement scrum principles), and developers(remaining team).
+  - It introduces roles like the Scrum team(3-9 members), product owner(backlog owner), Scrum master(implement scrum principles), and developers(remaining team).
+  - Self organized, self directed.
+Flexible, Daily Stand-ups, short sprints(each deliver a project. ~1 week)
 - **Scrum 5 Values**
   - Commitment, focus, openness, respect, courage.
 - **Scrum 3 Pillars**